 T-Fal vs Farberware – What’s the Difference Between the Two?

-As you might have observed, both T-Fal and Farberware offer an extensive variety of cookware collections designed to cater to all types of cooks and needs.
+As you might have observed, both T-Fal and Farberware offer an extensive variety of cookware collections designed to cater to all types of cooks and their needs.

 T-Fal comes with its specialized Thermo-spot heat indicator and Techno Release surface.

-On the other hand, Farberware does away with the frills and is perfectly straight forward with its cooking approach and philosophy.
+On the other hand, Farberware does away with the frills and is perfectly straight with its cooking approach and philosophy.